aaadddiii/lsmdb/README.md

 - Immutable SSTables for efficient storage
 - Background compaction for long-term optimization

-StrataDB is an educational implementation of these concepts.
+lsmDB is an educational implementation of these concepts.

 ---